As approved by the Ithaca College Board of Trustees 5/15/2004.

 A one-year delay of the faculty member's tenure review year may be granted no more than twice.
 This extension may not cause the tenure review to occur later than the eighth academic year of that faculty member's appointment to a tenure-eligible position.
 The tenure file will include activities and teaching materials from the entire probationary period and indicate that an extension was granted.

 Request for such an extension must be made within 3 months of the change in family responsibilities or personal health condition.
-The request must be approved by the faculty member's chair, dean, and the provost & senior vice president for academic affairs.
-If approval is granted, the provost & senior vice president for academic affairs will forward a memo that identifies the faculty member's new tenure review year to the faculty member, as well as the faculty member's department chair and dean.
+The request must be approved by the faculty member's chair, dean, and the provost & vice president for academic affairs.
+If approval is granted, the provost & vice president for academic affairs will forward a memo that identifies the faculty member's new tenure review year to the faculty member, as well as the faculty member's department chair and dean.

-Exceptions to this policy, other than a maximum total delay of 2 years, may be considered in extraordinary circumstances and need to be approved by the faculty member's chair, dean, and the provost & senior vice president for academic affairs.
+Exceptions to this policy, other than a maximum total delay of 2 years, may be considered in extraordinary circumstances and need to be approved by the faculty member's chair, dean, and the provost & vice president for academic affairs.

 Full-time faculty members who are subject to non-tenure-eligible notice appointments may be considered for promotion.
 Such promotion must proceed according to the College's regular policies and procedures as outlined in Volume IV of the Ithaca College Policy Manual.